 In accordance with Section 326 of the USA Patriot Act of 2001, which requires the Allegheny Valley Federal Credit Union to help the government fight the funding of terrorism and money laundering activities, the Allegheny Valley Federal Credit Union is required to obtain basic identifying information from you and verify that information when you open a new account.

 This means the Allegheny Valley FCU staff will ask you for some basic information such as your name, address, date of birth, and other information designed to help us identify you.
-The Allegheny Valley FCU staff will also ask to see documents identifying you such as social security card, drivers license, passport, school ID photo, U-PARC security badge, (or similar work identification badge), credit reports, and / or other government-issued documents.
+The Allegheny Valley FCU staff will also ask to see documents identifying you such as social security card, drivers license, passport, school ID photo, Irongate Technology Center security badge, (or similar work identification badge), credit reports, and / or other government-issued documents.